vuejs/router/packages/docs/guide/essentials/navigation.md

 router.push({ path: '/user', params: { username } }) // -> /user
 ```

 When building a string path or an object with `path`, provide an encoded path.
-Use [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) for each dynamic segment.
+Use [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) for each dynamic segment (each section between `/`).
+Note that `encodeURIComponent` encodes the `/` character.
 The same rule applies to `<RouterLink>`:

 ```vue
 <RouterLink :to="`/user/${encodeURIComponent(username)}`">User</RouterLink>